scherkao31/timing_is_everything/index.md

 ![1_heatmap_seasonality.png](./assets/img/1_heatmap_seasonality.png)

-It is interesting to delve into the case of the drama film genre.
-According to our analysis in section 3.2, this genre exhibited annual seasonality for all continents combined.
-However, this latest analysis reveals intriguing differences within its seasonal patterns.

-Specifically, when examining the multiplicative factors of the drama genre in Europe and North America, we observe notable distinctions.
-In Europe, the month of May appears to be significant, with a multiplicative factor of 1.73 compared to the general trend, indicating that a substantial number of drama films are released in May.
-In contrast, in North America, May does not significantly impact the trend, as evidenced by a factor of 1.04.
-Conversely, January exhibits an inverse behavior, with North America having a factor of 1.63, while Europe's factor is 0.95.

-It's important to note that both regions share high values for June and July and lower values for September.

-While we may not be able to discern every single difference between genres, locations, and release months individually, a quick glance at the heatmap confirms our initial hypothesis.
-Annual seasonal patterns indeed exist for certain genres and locations, and when they do, these patterns exhibit variations among them.
+The drama genre presents a fascinating case study.
+While it shows an overall annual seasonality, a closer look reveals distinct regional differences.
+In Europe, May stands out as a popular month for drama releases, with a significant uptick compared to the average, while this month is not as prominent for drama releases in North America.
+Conversely, January is more significant for drama releases in North America than in Europe.

+Both regions, however, see a surge in drama releases during June and July and a dip in September.
+This analysis confirms that while annual seasonal patterns do exist for certain genres and locations, they also display unique regional variations.

 ## Transition :